lightning/bolts/12-offer-encoding.md

   - MUST set `invoice_amount` to the minimum amount it will accept, in units of the minimal lightning-payable unit (e.g. milli-satoshis for bitcoin) for `invreq_chain`.
-  - if the invoice is in response to an `invoice_request`:
+  - if `invoice_payment_hash` is set and the invoice is in response to an `invoice_request`:
     - MUST copy all non-signature fields from the `invoice_request` (including unknown fields).
     - if `invreq_amount` is present:
       - MUST set `invoice_amount` to `invreq_amount`
     - otherwise:
       - MUST set `invoice_amount` to the *expected amount*.
-  - otherwise (invoice not requested, e.g. for user to scan directly):
+  - otherwise if the invoice was not requested (e.g. for user to scan directly):
     - MUST set `invreq_chain` as it would for an invoice_request.
     - MUST set `offer_description` as it would for an offer.
     - MUST NOT set `invreq_payer_id` or `offer_node_id`.
+  - if the invoice is intended to be provided by a node other than the recipient:
+      - MUST set `invreq_chain` as it would for an invoice_request.
+      - MUST NOT set `invoice_payment_hash`.
+      - MUST include `invoice_message_paths` containing at least two paths to the recipient, where the penultimate hop supports `option_om_mailbox`.
+  - otherwise:
       - MUST set `invoice_payment_hash` to the SHA256 hash of the `payment_preimage` that will be given in return for payment.
   - if `offer_node_id` is present:
     - MUST set `invoice_node_id` to `offer_node_id`.
   - otherwise: